turingschool/savile/docs/_components/Simple Footer.md

 category: components
 component_type: footer
 value: s-footer
-description: Simple footer with paragraph text only
+description: Simple footer with paragraph text only.
+The <code>.s-footer-content</code>
+  class should be used on the container that wraps content.
 order: 194
 ---
 <footer class="s-footer">